DaAxe/simple_map/development-log.md

 ## Day 6 (16/11/2019)
 Linked all the aspects of the menus and submenus of the app together, still needs a couple of things like printing results into a table.
 Doing Development Plan today.

+## Day 10 (20/11/2019)
+Portscanner fixed, was really just a networking issue, added "enter for localhost" to correct for IP differences.
+So far unable to adapt the gem tty-prompt to my menu.
+Able to write the menu but I am unable to run the different features via require.
+### Edit
+Added colour to menus and added gem tty-prompt.